 ISO 26000 part 6.8 discusses community involvement.
 ISO 26000 part 6.8.3 discusses community involvement in general, while 6.8.4 gives recommendations regarding education and culture.
 Section 6.8.5 discusses employment creation and skills development.
 Section 6.8.6 is about technology development and access.
 The next section takes on a socialist bent discussing wealth and income creation - this is in section 6.8.7.
 Section 6.8.8 discusses health of the community, separately from the safety of the workforce or consumers.
 Section 6.8.9 gives suggestions on social investment.

 Clause 7 attempts to approach how social responsibility is integrated with an organization.
 Clause 7.3 calls for the use of due diligence to identify social, economic and environmental impacts.
 ISO 26000 Clause 7.5 says organizations should report their performance on social responsibility to stakeholders affected.
 It is recommended they have permanent two way communication with stakeholders.
 ISO 26000’s clause 7.6 says reports should be comparable over time and similar to reports by peer organizations.

-What Are the Social Responsibility Standards Tied to ISO 26000?
+Which Social Responsibility Standards Are Tied to ISO 26000?

 ISO 26000 has been adopted as a national standard in over sixty countries.
 However, many nations have their own social responsibility standards, if not laws.
 One problem with ISO 26000 is that many national standards organizations have issued minimal requirements so that companies can be certified as meeting ISO 26000 – though these standards vary from nation to nation.